 What makes a tattoo good?
 There are so many factors to think about when getting a tattoo.
-Placement, color choices, line thickness, aftercare, and design simplicity all factor in to the overall quality of your new ink.
-There’s a lot of information out there and pictures of tattoos in the internet, but do all of them really look as good as they’re presented and hold up over the years?
+Placement, color choices, line thickness, aftercare, and design simplicity all factor into the overall quality of your new ink.
+There’s a lot of information out there and thousands of tattoo pictures on the internet, but do all of them really look as good as they’re presented and hold up over the years?
 We hope to shed some light on tattoo practices, and help you to get the best possible tattoo, whether you are an avid collector or looking into tattoos for the first time ever.

 So you’ve found a tattoo artist whose style resonates with you.
-Or maybe you found the perfect tattoo idea on Pinterest, or drew something up yourself.
+Or maybe you found the perfect tattoo idea on Pinterest or drew something up yourself.
 It’s small and dainty, or maybe it’s bold and colorful, but either way, you’re ready to put it on you forever.
-Before you call up or walk in to your local tattoo shop, there are a few things you should think about.
+Before you call up your local tattoo shop, there are a few things you should think about.

 First, ask yourself if this is a style of tattoo that you would want to be a part of you for the rest of your life.
 Tattoos, like other forms of style and self-expression, go through trends.
 Tribal pieces and lower back tattoos have turned into infinity symbols and sternum chandeliers, but there’s always a handful of tattoo styles that are relevant to the trends of the year.
 Make sure the tattoo you’re getting is something timeless, that you will be proud of even ten years from now, not just something trendy that looked good online.